At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 There was something about him...

-After graduating from the Andropov Red Banner Institute, where Vladimir Putin was prepared for a trip to Germany, in 1985 he left for the GDR and worked there until 1990.
-But before leaving, more than one important event happened in his life ...
+After finishing his studies at the Andropov Red Banner Institute, where Vladimir Putin was prepared for a trip to Germany, in 1985 he left for the GDR and worked there until 1990.
+But before leaving, more than one important event happened in his life...

 Wife Lyudmila

 Vladimir Putin and Lyudmila Shkrebneva were introduced by a mutual friend.
-Lyudmila worked as a flight attendant on domestic flights and flew with a friend to Leningrad for three days.
+Lyudmila worked as a flight attendant on domestic routes and flew with a friend to Leningrad for three days.

-“Somehow, when I was already working in the first division in St. Petersburg, a friend called me and said that he was inviting me to the theater for Arkady Raikin.
-He has tickets, the girls will.
-We went.
-The girls really were.
-The next day we went back to the theater.
-I already got tickets.
-And the same for the third.
+“Once, when I was already working in the first unit in St. Petersburg, a friend called me and said that he was inviting me to the Arkady Raikin theater.
+He has tickets, the girls will be there.
+Let's go.
+There really were girls.
+The next day we went to the theater again.
+I already got the tickets.
+And on the third it’s the same.
 I started dating one of them.
 We became friends.
-With Lyuda, my future wife", - says Putin.
-“Something, apparently, in Volodya was such that attracted me.
-Three or four months later, I already decided that he was exactly the person I needed, ”recalls Lyudmila.
+With Luda, my future wife"- says Putin.
+“There was apparently something about Volodya that attracted me.
+After three or four months, I already decided that he was exactly the person I needed,” recalls Lyudmila.
 Three years after they met, Vladimir proposed to Lyudmila.
 “I realized that if I don’t get married for another two or three years, I’ll never get married.
 Although, of course, the habit of bachelor life has developed.
-Lyudmila eradicated it,” Putin admits.
+Lyudmila eradicated it,” admits Putin.

 Vladimir and Lyudmila Putin were married until 2013.